PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 - Multiple Windows - Unlimited number of windows can be open at the same time
 - Redirect Python Output/Errors to scrolling window
 - 'Higher level' APIs (e.g. MessageBox, YesNobox, ...)
-- Single-Line-Of-Code Proress Bar & Debug Print
+- Single-Line-Of-Code Progress Bar & Debug Print
 - Complete control of colors, look and feel
 - Selection of pre-defined palettes
 - Button images